rsync+hfsmode

 bash$ make

-NOTE: make man will fail, unless by some coincidence you have yodl2man installed.
+NOTE: make man will fail, unless you happen to have yodl2man installed.
 Don't worry about it.

-Mac OS X uses the HFS+ filesystem, by default.
+Mac OS X uses the HFS+ filesystem.
 HFS+ files are often composed of a data fork, a resource fork, and Finder metadata.
 The data and resource forks contain what you normally think of when you think of file information: data, program code, etc. Finder metadata includes information like file type and creator, comments, modification dates, locked and invisible status, and Finder colors.

 The difficulties caused by HFS/HFS+ aren't new.
 Early Mac users of BBSes and the Internet had the same problems when uploading files from a Mac for storage by other operating systems.
-Since the foreign OS had no way to store the additional HFS data, the uploads would be incomplete/useless.
-To solve this problem, Apple and others invented conversion formats that collected the full set of file information into a single data stream.
+Since the foreign OS had no way to store the additional HFS data, the uploads would be incomplete and useless.
+To solve this problem, Apple and others invented serialization formats that collected the full set of file information into a single data stream.
 Examples (some with varying and/or additional design goals) include AppleSingle, AppleDouble, MacBinary, BinHex, and Stuffit.

-This patch will make rsync HFS+ metadata-aware.
-Resource forks and Finder metadata are assembled on the sender into an ephemeral file in standard AppleDouble format, before being sent to the destination.
+rsync+hfsmode is HFS+ metadata-aware.
+Resource forks and Finder metadata are assembled on the sender into a synthetic file in standard AppleDouble format before being sent to the destination.

-This method preserves disk space on both sides, with zero redundant data and only a small amount of overhead per file (~100 bytes of AppleDouble headers for each file that has a resource fork and/or HFS+ metadata).
-It works with any destination filesystem and operating system (tested with Solaris and Linux), and even with older or unpatched versions of rsync.
+This method preserves disk space on both sides, with zero redundant data and only a small amount of overhead per file [*].
+It works with any destination filesystem and operating system (tested primarily with Solaris and Linux), and even with older or unpatched versions of rsync.

 This is currently a one-way, backup-only process.
-To restore from the backup to an HFS+ filesystem, you will have to reassemble the component files (see instructions below).
+To restore from the backup to an HFS+ filesystem, reassemble the AppleDouble files with an Apple utility named FixupResourceForks (see simple instructions below).

 Filename mapping details